voodooattack/e2d/readme.md

 ];

 var newPoints = transformPoints(points, matrix);
-//returns an array of [x, y] points with the coordinates transformed
 ```

-See [createLinearGradient](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/createLinearGradient) and  [createRadialGradient](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/createRadialGradient) on mdn for more information on how to use these functions.
+It returns an array of `[x, y]` points with the coordinates transformed.

 This project is released under the MIT license (c) Joshua Tenner 2015.